JuanfranMS/mybank-corebusiness/README.md

 1. Tested on Windows 10
 2. Tested on Linux Ubuntu 18.04.4 LTS

-These testing environments require previously described development environment for the applicable operatings system.
+These testing environments require previously described development environment for the applicable operating system.

 ## How to Build